Our Team

 Garance joins the Peatland Code team from the Soil Association, where she gained experience with accreditation schemes, standards and land use practices.

-As Peatland Code Development Manager, Garance will be providing technical input to the team, managing the Peatland Code’s accreditation with United Kingdom Accreditation Service (UKAS), as well as focusing on wider ecosystem service quantification within the Peatland Code.
+As Peatland Code Development Manager, Garance provides technical input to the team, managing the Peatland Code’s accreditation with United Kingdom Accreditation Service (UKAS), as well as focusing on wider ecosystem service quantification within the Peatland Code.

 Richard LindsayRichard Lindsay - Senior Research Advisor